HechenMountain/stringy-gpds/README.md

 If you use this code or data, please cite:

 Hechenberger, F. Mamo, K. A., Zahed, I. (2025).
-Rapidity‑Dependent Spin Decomposition of the Nucleon
+Rapidity-Dependent Spin Decomposition of the Nucleon, 2507.18615